bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2015-04-11  Fetch items only for active feeds 2015-04-08  Corrected error reporting
+    2015-04-11  Improve timezone handling for published datetime Fetch items only for active feeds
+    2015-04-08  Corrected error reporting
     2015-04-04  Internal changes
     2015-04-01  Generate items as plain text in addition to html